 What it looks like

-TENSIG tablets are available in calendar packs containing 30 tablets.
+TENSIG tablets are available in calendar packs or bottles (dispensing pack only) containing 30 tablets.

 Each TENSIG tablet contains 50 mg atenolol as the active ingredient.